Notable People

 Aronberg's later official press releases show that the same instinct carried forward into other cases.
 In 2023 his office announced convictions and new charges in cases involving antisemitic materials thrown at homes in Palm Beach County.
 The language in those releases matters.
 Aronberg framed the issue not as prankish speech but as deliberate harm aimed at the Jewish community.

 In 2024 his office also announced arrests tied to nearly $3 million in Paycheck Protection Program fraud.
 That is a different subject, but the same prosecutorial pattern is visible.
-Aronberg kept treating organized abuse, whether in public-health systems or federal relief programs, as something worth making legible to the public rather than processing quietly as paperwork.
+Aronberg kept treating organized abuse, whether in public-health systems or federal relief programs, as something that needed public explanation rather than quiet paperwork.

-That is part of why the row survived triage.
+That is part of why the profile survives triage.

-He is not just a former Florida official with good television instincts.
-He is somebody who kept finding the moral center of financial and institutional abuse, then explaining it in plain English.
+He is more than a former Florida official with good television instincts.
+He kept finding the moral center of financial and institutional abuse, then explaining it in plain English.

 His public role widened after office because the theme was already bigger than Palm Beach